rpz214/image_resizer/README.md

 # image_resizer
 Resize an image into a square.
-For CS-GY 9163.
+CS-GY 9163 assignment.